digitsensitive/phaser3-typescript/README.md

   Framework created by <a href="https://github.com/photonstorm">Photonstorm</a></sub>
 </div>

-## Phaser 3 and TypeScript
+# Phaser 3 and TypeScript

 [Phaser](https://github.com/photonstorm/phaser) is a wonderful, fast and free open source HTML5 game framework.
 Here you will find everything you need to develop games with Phaser 3 in TypeScript.
 Have fun discovering, developing and playing!
-Feedback is always welcome!
+Ideas and corrections are highly desirable to constantly improve this repository!

 ### Install